Surging Predators rout Red Wings 7-1 for 9th win in 10 games

 Arvidsson and Nick Cousins scored early and late in the second period to put Nashville ahead 3-1.

-The Predators were just getting warmed up.
-Mikael Granlund scored, Arvidsson had two straight goals and Yakov Trenin had a goal in the third period.
-The 28-year-old Arvidsson entered the game with five goals in 39 games.
+Mikael Granlund scored, Arvidsson had two straight goals — one on a penalty shot — and Yakov Trenin had a goal in the third period.

+Arvidsson, who had single-season franchise record with 34 goals two years ago, entered the game with just five goals in 39 games.
+He was held out of Tuesday’s game at Detroit with an upper-body injury.

+“He expects himself to score,” coach John Hynes said.
+“Hopefully this springboards him into further success.”

 Detroit’s Darren Helm broke a scoreless tie early in second period, but the lead didn’t last long because Arvidsson had his first goal 40 seconds later.